-- OS/2 is NOT dead.
+OS/2 is NOT dead.
 IBM continues to spend heavily and we have to assume that this will not change.
-We need to keep our OS/2 messages focused on: - OS/2 is not a "better Windows" - have to do this carefully, but we have to focus once again on the reviews that will be done for OS/2 2.1.
+We need to keep our OS/2 messages focused on:

+- OS/2 is not a "better Windows" - have to do this carefully, but we have to focus once again on the reviews that will be done for OS/2 2.1.

 - IBM is on a Windows treadmill, ISVs are not writing to PM, and Windows is evolving and IBM will be stretched to keep up.

 High-end Competition:

-- The broader IBM message which is based on DCE and OMG, and which promises "top to bottom" client-server computing in an "open, cross platform" way. - Notes enough said.
-We have to continue to sell the Windows platform. - Novell getting more insidious all the time.
+The broader IBM message which is based on DCE and OMG, and which promises "top to bottom" client-server computing in an "open, cross platform" way.

+Notes - enough said.
+We have to continue to sell the Windows platform, MS Mail, MS Apps and Tools as workflow building blocks, and path to Cairo.

+Novell - getting more insidious all the time.
 They will be making strong cross-platform API push, as well as pushing enterprise solutions based on NW4.0.
+We should not sell directly against Netware when it is in a customer environment, but seek to integrate with it, and ensure that the applications (client or server) get run on Windows - either Windows 3.1 or Windows NT.